Updated: Nov 20, 2022

 There are several common mistakes people make when setting goals.
 Some of these mistakes will doom your chances of success.
 Others just make success a lot harder to achieve.

-Here are seven mistakes to avoid making:
+Here are seven mistakes to avoid making when you're creating goals:

 1. Setting goals because someone else thinks they’re important.